Take a Trip to Simpler Times

 Plan your next escape!
 Check the approximate harvest dates page to get an idea of what to expect, but always call the farm for accurate picking conditions.
 There are many factors that affect pick-your-own conditions on a daily basis.

 Wagon rides are a part of the whole farm experience.
 Hop on and hold on – it’s a bumpy ride around the orchard!
-Our wagon rides are driven by Red Apple Farm team members who know the in’s and out’s of the farm.
-You’ll get to see the total expanse of the orchard on both sides of Highland Ave, and you’ll stop several times along the way to look up close at different features.
+Our weekend wagon rides are driven by Red Apple Farm team members who know the in’s and out’s of the farm.
+You’ll get to see the total expanse of the orchard and along the way to look up close at different features.
 Take in the sights and also gain some knowledge!

 Our farm animals are lovable and excited to meet you!
 In our petting area there’s Zeus the cow, several goats, and sometimes pigs and sheep too.
 We even have some chickens roaming freely around the farm and baby bunnies most years.